Will CBD Appear on a Drug Test?

 To take things further, if you live in a state where medical or recreational marijuana is legal, you may run into CBD products that contain more THC.

-However, not everyone who takes CBD that contains hints of THC will check positive on a drug test.
+However, not everyone who takes CBD with minor levels of THC will lead to a positive drug test result.

-2. How much CBD you’re taking.
-If you take CBD frequently (i.e. on a daily basis), you are more at risk of testing positive for cannabis consumption than someone who takes it intermittently.
+How much CBD you’re taking.
+If you take CBD frequently (i.e. daily), you are more at risk of testing positive for cannabis consumption than someone who takes it intermittently.
 The main reason for this is you’re allowing THC to stay in your system for a longer period of time.

 Luckily, some CBD companies understand the concern many of us have when it comes to drug tests.
 And they’ve made it possible to take CBD without having to worry at all about testing positive for THC.